francescacarlon/thesis_project/README.md

 # (Optional) Human annotation setup:

-To randomize a subset from Benchmark
+To randomize a subset from Benchmark:
 ```bash
 cd code/
 python randomize_benchmark.py
 ```

-To convert files into HTML for better readability and survey distribution
+To convert files into HTML for better readability and survey distribution:
 ```bash
 cd code/
 python html_converter.py